Troubleshooting High Availability

 Switch/Layer 2 Issues

-Typically a switch or layer 2 issue manifests itself as both units showing “MASTER” status for one or more CARP VIPs.
+Typically a switch or layer 2 issue manifests itself as both nodes showing “MASTER” status for one or more CARP VIPs.
 If this happens, check the following items:

-1. Ensure that the interfaces on both boxes (The WANs, LANs, etc, etc) are connected to the proper switch/VLAN/layer 2.
-For example, ensure that the LAN port on both units is connected to the same switch/VLAN.
+1. Ensure that the interfaces on both nodes (The WANs, LANs, etc, etc) are connected to the proper switch/VLAN/layer 2.
+For example, ensure that the LAN ports on both nodes are connected to the same switch/VLAN.

 2. Verify that the two nodes can reach each other (via ICMP echo, for example) on each segment.
 Firewall rules may need to be added to WAN to accommodate this test.

-3. If the units are plugged into separate switches, ensure that the switches are properly trunking and passing broadcast/multicast traffic.
+3. If the nodes are plugged into separate switches, ensure that the switches are properly trunking and passing broadcast/multicast traffic.

-4. If the switch on the back of the ISP Customer Premise Equipment (CPE)/router is being used, try a dedicated switch instead.
-Switches built into CPEs/routers often do not properly handle CARP traffic.
-Often plugging the firewalls into a proper switch and then uplinking to the CPE will eliminate problems.
+4. If a switch on the back of a modem/CPE is use, try a dedicated switch instead.
+Switches built into routers and other similar CPE devices often do not properly handle CARP traffic.
+In these cases, plugging the firewalls into a proper switch and then uplinking to the CPE will eliminate problems.

 5. Disable IGMP snooping or other multicast limiting and inspecting features.
 If they are already off, try enabling the feature and disabling it again.